-The oil and gas industry, consumes large amounts of water for the production facilities but it also produces large amounts of water due to the extraction of oil and gas.
-MOL Group is constantly focused on finding ways to improve the handling methods of these large agantities of water.
+The oil and gas industry, consumes large amounts of water and the most water intensives are Refinery and petrochemical technologies and also produces large amounts of water due to the extraction of oil and gas.
+Therefore MOL Group is constantly focusing on finding ways to improve the handling methods of these large augntities of water.
 Issues related to water management are becoming increasingly critical in the lives of societies and companies, and require a permanent change in operations.
 Water management principles are similar to those followed in waste management; critical issues include: reducing fresh water intake, reuse and recycling of water and responsible water emissions (reductions and impact assessments).
-MOL Group is committed to reducing is environmental footprint, protect natural values and support international efforts that addresses climate-change related risks.
+MOL Group is committed to reducing it's environmental footprint, protect natural values and support international efforts that addresses climate-change related risks.